The Thistle

 To my family’s memorials in Portsoy.

-After a pause in Glasgow and a brief return to London, I made my way back to Mary and Keith’s home.
-On my first walk along the shore, I was drawn to the textures of fallen bark, gathering beautiful pieces that I carried back to the bothy’s shed.
-That night, I carved The Barking Flower—a flower made of bark that, quite fittingly, also seemed to be barking.
-By morning, Keith and Mary had planted it alongside their roses, and over the following days, we watched it slowly return to the soil.
+The city of Inverness won me over.
+I stumbled upon a poetry reading in a small blue café, where I met Keith, who introduced me to his wife, Mary—a Gaelic specialist and poet.
+On the first morning I arrived at their home, I went for a walk to the shore but never made it.
+I was drawn instead to the textures of fallen bark along the roadside near the forest.
+I gathered beautiful pieces and brought them back to their shed.
+That night, I constructed The Barking Flower, a sculpture made of bark that, quite fittingly, also seemed to be barking.
+By morning, Keith and Mary had planted it alongside their roses.
+Over the following days, we watched it slowly return to the soil.

 —Mx Watson